A super moist red velvet cake made from scratch with mini chocolate chips to add fun, all covered in a delicious cream cheese glaze.

 - Preheat oven to 325 degrees F.

-- Grease and flour at least a 9 inch sized bundt pan.
-Make sure to grease and flour the pan very well as this cake is super moist and will stick if the pan isnt prepared well.
+- Grease and flour at least a 9-inch (or similar sized) bundt pan.
+Make sure to grease and flour the pan very well as this cake is super moist and will stick if the pan isn't prepared well.

-- In another bowl, combine the buttermilk, oil, vinegar, vanilla, eggs and food coloring .
-Mix well with a whisk.
+- In another bowl, combine the buttermilk, oil, vinegar, vanilla, eggs and food coloring.
+Whisk well and set aside.

-- Turn the mixer on low and add in the butter slowly to the dry ingredients.
+- Take the dry mixture, turn the mixer on low and add the butter slowly to the dry ingredients.
 Mix on medium to medium-high until all the flour is coated with the butter and the mixture is crumbly with a sand-like texture.

 - Pour in about half of the liquid mixture.
 Mix on medium speed until just combined.
 Only about 30 seconds.